MRC-Epid-it24/intake24/docs/admin/surveys/prompt-types.md

 ### Addon foods prompt

 Prompt to add additional foods as linked foods.
-Prompt can be added be added to `food`, `meal` or `survey` level.
+Prompt can be added to `food`, `meal` or `survey` level.

 - `multiple` - allow multiple foods to be selected

-- `trigger` - trigger options to include food for add-ons
+- `trigger` - trigger options for which foods to trigger addon foods prompt

   - `type` - type of trigger
     - `any` - trigger for any food